79018 Advanced Commercial Law

 Strategy 2: Class discussion

 Students are encouraged to ask questions throughout the subject.
-Interactive lectures provide an opportunity for students to build on their independent study and critically explore, analyse and reflect on a range of relevant issues as well as to develop and evaluate their own policy and regulatory positions.
+Interactive seminars provide an opportunity for students to build on their independent study and critically explore, analyse and reflect on a range of relevant issues as well as to develop and evaluate their own policy and regulatory positions.
 Students will be able to gain valuable feedback from their colleagues and the teacher and at the same time develop a sense that solutions can be discerned by collaborative exchanges.

 Strategy 3: Feedback